 Besides disappointment in her studies, Stein, not for the first time, suffered in her personal life.
 Her occasional writings during her undergraduate years at Radcliffe reveal a troubled and depressed young woman, unable to envision herself fitting into such prescribed roles as wife and mother.
 Her “red deeps,” as she termed her tumultuous feelings, became exacerbated at Johns Hopkins, where her love for another woman was not reciprocated.
 This emotional crisis made its way into her first extended piece of fiction, Things As They Are (1903), which was published posthumously.

-Lonely and despondent, Stein decided to leave Johns Hopkins and follow her brother Leo to Europe, where he had recently settled.
-The two lived first in London in 1902 and then in Paris in 1903, where Stein joined him in his flat at 27 rue de Fleurus, in the Montparnasse district of the city.
-Soon their brother Michael, his wife, Sarah, and their son, Allan, took up residence nearby.
+Lonely and despondent, Stein left Johns Hopkins and followed her brother Leo to Europe, where he had recently settled.
+The two lived first in London in 1902 and then in Paris in 1903, where Stein joined him in his flat at 27, rue de Fleurus, in the Montparnasse district of the city.
+Soon their brother Michael, his wife Sarah, and their son Allan, took up residence nearby.

 Although the Steins’ expatriation was not unusual at a time when many artists, writers, and intellectuals found a more hospitable environment in Europe than in the United States, Stein sought in Paris a liberation from the strictures of American society that made her feel like an outcast.
 In a community of artists and writers who were trying to invent a new language in painting, poetry, and prose, Stein was able to create her own identity as a literary pioneer.
 In a community that accepted and even affirmed a wide range of sexual identities, Stein did not need to fear censure.